 For dinner we went out for steamboat.
 It’s an interactive eating experience where you get to be the cook.
 A big pot was delivered to the table with some vegetable stock, as well as loads of ingredients to pop into the water.
 The vegetables, tofu, noodles and vegetarian meats I had all cooked super fast so there wasn’t much waiting around to eat.
 It was a great meal and such a light and fresh way to eat.

 One of my favourite eats was down at the roti shop.
-There we had dosa (a thin and crispy pancake) that’s dipped into curry, followed by two types of filled roti for dessert – one with banana, the other with local strawberries.
+We had dosa (a thin and crispy pancake) that’s dipped into curry, followed by two types of filled roti for dessert – one with banana, the other with local strawberries.

-Roti is made with wheat flour, ghee, salt, water and baking powder.
-It’s them individually portioned and left overnight to prove.
+Roti is made simply with wheat flour, ghee, salt, water and baking powder.
+The dough is individually portioned and left overnight to prove.
 I was fascinated with watching the roti being tossed until it’s a see-though and thin, then filled with fruit and folded into a square.
-It’s cooked on a hot plate until it’s crispy on the outside and soft inside.
+The roti is cooked on a hot plate until it’s crispy outside and soft inside.

 Up next: We have an incredible homestay with a lovely Muslim family.